Udemy Business Privacy Statement

 Udemy will retain the data of Users for as long as instructed by the Customer and no longer than required to serve the purposes of processing.
 Udemy will delete certain or all personal data relating to Users upon request of the Customer.
 Udemy may retain aggregated or anonymized data as set forth below.

-Use of aggregated data
+Use of aggregated or anonymized data

-Reviewing and analyzing User browser and wireless device technical information
+- Reviewing and analyzing User browser and wireless device technical information

-Reviewing user activity across UB and the Udemy marketplace (for example, Udemy analyzes trends and User traffic and usage information to identify popular content)
+- Reviewing user activity across UB and the Udemy Marketplace (for example, Udemy analyzes trends and User traffic and usage information to identify popular content)

-Facilitating the technical functioning of the UB services and Udemy marketplace, including to troubleshoot and resolve issues, secure the UB services, and prevent fraud and abuse
+- Facilitating the technical functioning of the UB services and Udemy Marketplace, including to troubleshoot and resolve issues, secure the UB services, and prevent fraud and abuse

-Developing a personalized content recommendation engine
+- Developing a personalized content recommendation engine

 When User data is used for the above purposes, it is aggregated and/or anonymized so that no personal data of Users is processed.
 This non-personal data may be retained for as long as it is needed to serve the purposes identified above.

 3. Cookies and other Tracking Technologies